symcd2020/Project1/README.md

 ## Dataset Description

+The data used is this study was the U.S. Census data from 2018-2022.
 The dataset comprises the following columns:

 - **Year:** The years ranging from 2018 to 2022.
 - **poverty_female:** Poverty levels for single females.